 What to Do: First, board the Bainbridge Ferry in Seattle and be sure to take the kids to one of the ferry's decks to feel the wind blow through their hair and get a good look at their surroundings.
 Once on the other side, the cute little town of Poulsbo is just 11 miles down the road.

-Day Trip Tips: Visit the Washington State Ferries’ website to start planning this day trip.
-And while in Poulsbo, be sure to explore the many parks the city has to offer (think: 15 city parks, totaling 137 acres!) as well as plan a stop at Sluys Poulsbo Bakery for a sweet treat or afternoon pick-me-up.
+Day Trip Tips: Visit the Washington State Department of Transportation ferries website to start planning this day trip.
+And while in Poulsbo, be sure to explore the many parks the city has to offer (15 city parks, totaling 137 acres!) as well as plan a stop at Sluys Poulsbo Bakery for a sweet treat or afternoon pick-me-up.
 The quaint, family-run bakery offers breads, donuts, cookies and pastries along with coffee, a perfect accompaniment for the trek home.